stwklu/CMPUT_412_code/src/comp_three/README.md

 - This project is to be executed on [kobuki turtlebot](https://www.turtlebot.com/turtlebot2/).
 - [openni2 camera](http://wiki.ros.org/openni_camera) and [launch](http://wiki.ros.org/openni2_launch) packages.
 - [OpenCv](http://wiki.ros.org/vision_opencv) package should be installed.
+- [Gmapping](http://wiki.ros.org/Gmapping) package was used when building the map, but not required during competition run.
+- [AMCL](http://wiki.ros.org/Gmapping) package should be installed.
+- [ar_tag_alvar](http://wiki.ros.org/Gmapping) package should be installed.

 ## Installation
 Open a terminal and type the following bash commands in order